 and down and sideways and then down, then up….then sideways…..then down.

 These great ancient stone steps link the Mother Ganges with the Towers and Forts, Castles and funeral pyres, kite flyers and chai wallahs, Momo makers and cricket players, tourists ambling with their jaws on the ground, sadhus and gurus and yahoos and baby hippies, kurtad and cowled, striding defiantly up and down, the anklets tinkling above their bare feet, the ordure and ashes squelching between their toes.

 Kama Sutra 101, the Kitchy Kitchy Koo.

-Some other locals and wildlife
+Some beautiful locals and some local wildlife